Performance

 Strings

-Augustin Hadelich, Ani Kavafian, Soovin Kim, Tai Murray, Wendy Sharp, and Kyung Yu, violin; Ettore Causa, viola; Paul Watkins and Ole Akahoshi, cello; Donald Palma, double bass
+Augustin Hadelich, Ani Kavafian (area coordinator), Soovin Kim, Tai Murray, Wendy Sharp, and Kyung Yu, violin; Ettore Causa, viola; Paul Watkins and Ole Akahoshi, cello; Donald Palma, double bass

 The violin faculty encourages students to become their own best teacher, first through explanation and demonstration, and eventually through critical self-awareness.
 No single method is stressed; rather, an approach is designed for each individual student.
-Rhythmic control is paramount; it is inextricably bound, both physically and emotionally, to beautiful violin playing.
+With input from their professors, students are encouraged to plan their repertoire proactively for the period of time they are at Yale.
+The importance of playing with utmost musicianship, a strong sense of rhythm, and knowledge of the musical score are all stressed, alongside skills of musical collaboration, as all of the above are paramount to becoming a successful violinist and musician.

 The approach to viola instruction stresses the overriding importance of musical language as well as technical mastery of the instrument.
 The search for beauty in performance is the ultimate goal; the production of an expressive sound and an acute awareness of phrasing in interpretation are also constantly kept in mind.
-Independent and broad exploration of viola literature is encouraged, as are new compositions to be written for the instrument.
+An independent and broad exploration of viola literature, including new compositions written for the instrument, is encouraged.

 The method of cello instruction is based upon the belief that even the most imaginative musician is prevented from achieving the highest potential if limited by technical deficiencies.
 The student, therefore, concentrates first on the removal of tension, then learns to involve the entire body in cello playing and to experience the physical sensations associated with facility on the instrument.
 When the player and the instrument function as an efficient unit, the student begins to explore the vast subtleties of sound, phrasing, and interpretation available to those who have thoroughly mastered the cello.

 The Yale School of Music offers the double bassist an opportunity to refine technique and musicianship while gaining a truer understanding of the physical aspects of playing the double bass.
-Preparation for orchestra auditions, solo performances, and all aspects of twentieth-century writing for the double bass is emphasized in degrees corresponding to the students’ goals.
+Preparation for orchestra auditions, solo performances, chamber music collaborations, and all aspects of contemporary writing for the double bass is emphasized in degrees corresponding to the students’ goals.

 Woodwind and Brass